mherod/docker-teamcity-server/README.md

 - You restart the container so the symlink to the driver is re-created. `docker restart teamcity-server`
 - You click on "Refresh JDBC drivers" button on the installation screen.

-## Teamcity Agent

-### Usage

-Make sure that your Teamcity Server is running.
-Then run:

-`docker run -d -P --name teamcity-agent-1 -v /your/path:/home/teamcity devsu/teamcity-agent:base`

-Since the agent is downloaded from the running teamcity server, you don't have to worry on matching the versions of the agents with the servers.
-Actually, the tags on the agents are related to the versions of the additional packages that it includes.

-You can take a look of the available variants at the tags page on Docker Hub.

-### Variants

-Since the agent can have many configurations, depending on the requirements, we have prepared a few images:

-#### Base

-It adds nothing but a script to download the agent from teamcity server, configure it and run it.
-Inspired on [centos7-teamcity-agent](https://bitbucket.org/ariya/docker-centos/src/2669cae3c4e7/centos7-teamcity-agent/?at=master).

 ## Under the hood

 - The images are built from [java:8](https://github.com/docker-library/openjdk/blob/master/openjdk-8-jdk/Dockerfile) (installs unzip, openjdk-8-jdk)